Skip to main content

 Amplifying Peptide Protocols with Pulsatile Support

-Peptide therapies designed to increase levels, such as Sermorelin or CJC-1295/Ipamorelin, operate differently from direct hormone replacement.
+Peptide therapies designed to increase growth hormone levels, such as Sermorelin or CJC-1295/Ipamorelin, operate differently from direct hormone replacement.
 They are secretagogues, meaning they stimulate the pituitary gland to produce and release its own HGH.
 Their effectiveness is therefore deeply connected to the body’s natural rhythms and physiological state.
 To amplify their effects, lifestyle interventions must be timed and structured to support the body’s innate GH-releasing capabilities.

 What is the optimal structure for such a protocol?